 The Joint Venture has prioritized the investigation of the iron ore potential of the Braemar Iron Formation.
 The EL4965 Mt Victor covering approximately 1,218 km was granted in July 2012.
 Mt Victor contains potential for a very large magnetite deposit within the Braemar Iron Formation.
 An aeromagnetic survey of approximately 2,462 line kilometres of data was carried out in September 2012.
-In May and June 2013 a drilling program of 17 boreholes and 2,978m was carried out covering 4.3 kms strike length of the 40 km outcropping Braemar Formation.
-Intersections of up to 181 metres and consistently greater than 150m down hole depth were recorded.
-Total depths drilled were up to 250m.
-Total Fe % from assay results ranged from 18.46 to 31.97%.
-Subsequent Davis Tube Recovery (DTR) tests carried out showed concentrates averaging 64.3% Fe with mass recovery of 23.5% with low levels of alumina, phosphorous and sulphur.
-These grades are higher than those from other Braemar Formation explorers in the Curnamona province.
-The potential deposit would be very large given the strike length and continuity of the outcrop.
+In May and June 2013, a drilling program of 17 boreholes and 2,978m was carried out covering 4.3 kms strike length of the 40 km outcropping Braemar Formation.
+During the year to 30 June 2014, results from Davis Tube Recovery (DTR) tests on the samples from the drilling in the previous year were received showing concentrates averaging 64.3% Fe with mass recovery of 23.5% with low levels of alumina, phosphorous and sulphur.